-The following lists some possible causes of wrist/hand/forearm/elbow discomfort among computer users.
-Potential corrective action to consider is also listed.
+The following lists some possible causes of wrist/hand/forearm/elbow discomfort amongst computer users.
+Potential corrective action to consider are also listed.

 - Prolonged keying or mousing with wrists extended or flexed

-- the keyboard height may be too low or too high; ensure there is some space (2-3″) or a wrist rest to help keep wrists straight when not actively keying or mousing; avoid resting the wrists on these surfaces while actually keying/mousing; alter slope of keyboard — flat or tilted slightly away from user is best (avoid tilt toward user as this extends wrists)
+- The keyboard height may be too low or too high; ensure there is some space (2-3″) or a wrist rest to help keep wrists straight when not actively keying or mousing; avoid resting the wrists on these surfaces while actually keying/mousing; alter slope of keyboard — flat or tilted slightly away from user is best (avoid tilting towards user as this extends wrists)

 - Wrists or palms resting on hard or sharp keyboard or work surfaces